Girls hoops: Pike tops Carmel in potential state title matchup

-CARMEL — Robert Angela thought his Pike basketball team did exactly he asked of them to pull out a 46-42 win over Carmel on the road Friday night.
+CARMEL — Robert Angela thought his Pike basketball team did exactly what he asked of them to pull out a 46-42 win over Carmel on the road Friday night.

 He asked his girls not to press the Greyhounds because he knew a man-to-man situation played to Carmel’s strengths.
 And so the Class 4A No. 5 Red Devils hung back in the zone and kept most of the action along the perimeter.